Ancient Jewish magic: Magical papyri

 Jewish magical papyri supplement the evidences for angelology found in early rabbinic material, for example in identifying the existence of a national angel named Israel.

 The character of Jewish magical papyri is often syncretic.
 Some "Jewish magical papyri" may not themselves be Jewish but syncretic invocations of the Tetragrammaton by non-Jews.

-Amulet and incantation bowl inscriptions

-Although not technically "papyri", inscriptions on amulets and incantation bowls offer context.
-Jewish incantation bowls were collected most notably by Shlomo Moussaieff and the inscriptions analysed by Dan Levene (2002).

 Importance for research

-The discovery, primarily during the heyday of Near Eastern archaeology in the late 19th century, and subsequent interpretation and cataloguing, primarily during the early 20th century, has been followed by incorporation into academic research which has allowed Jewish magical papyri and magical inscriptions a supplemental role to major sources such as Pseudepigrapha, Apocrypha, Dead Sea Scrolls, Philo, Josephus, the New Testament, and the Talmud.
+The discovery of magical papyri, primarily during the heyday of Near Eastern archaeology in the late 19th century, and subsequent interpretation and cataloguing, primarily during the early 20th century, has been followed by incorporation into academic research which has allowed Jewish magical papyri and magical inscriptions a supplemental role to major sources such as Pseudepigrapha, Apocrypha, Dead Sea Scrolls, Philo, Josephus, the New Testament, and the Talmud.

+Exorcism

+A case of Jewish exorcism appears in Antiquities of the Jews (8.42–49), published by the Jewish historian Josephus in the 90s CE.
+In the account, a Jewish exorcist named Eleazar frees men possessed by demons in the presence of Vespasian and his troops.
+Eleazar places a ring containing a root prescribed by the biblical monarch Solomon under the possessed man's nose and recites incantations he composed, drawing out the demon through the nostrils and preventing it from returning.
+To demonstrate his power to onlookers, he commands the demon to overturn a cup or footbasin, which it does, signaling that it has abandoned its host.
+Josephus situates the miracle within a broader portrayal of Solomon's unparalleled wisdom, presenting him as possessing advanced knowledge of natural and supernatural phenomena.
+The narrative attributes the recognition and acclaim to Solomon rather than to Eleazar, forming a structural distinction from typical miracle stories.

+Another story related to exorcism appears elsewhere in Antiquities of the Jews (6.166–169), when Josephus recounts the biblical story of Saul.
+According to the biblical narrative, Saul is tormented by evil spirits and is relieved by David's playing.
+In Josephus's version, he presents David as performing an exorcistic function: physicians cannot relieve Saul's distress, so David is brought to the court, where he restores Saul through singing and playing the harp, expelling the spirits and returning him to his right mind.